apache/camel-website/content/blog/2024/07/camel47-whatsnew/index.md

 ## Camel Core

+The _route template_ has some fixes and improvements, such as that a full local copy of the template is created when creating routes from the template; this prevents _unforeseen side effects_ when the same template is used later to create new routes.

+## Camel Management

+Added _remote_ performance counters to `CamelContext` and `Routes` which counts only messages that are received from an endpoint that is _remote_.
+In other words internal endpoints such as timers, cron, seda etc. are not being counted.
+This makes it quicker and easier to know how many messages Camel has processed received from external systems.

 ## Camel JBang

+Many bug fixes and improvements to make the overall use of this great tool much better.

+The `camel get bean` command shows your custom _beans_ from YAML and XML DSLs which makes it easy to see their configuration vs runtime properties, to ensure they are configured correctly.

+Added `camel get rest` command to easily see all your rest endpoint and operations hosted in your Camel integrations.

+The `camel generate` command has been moved into its own plugin, which must be installed first to be usable.

 ## Camel Tracing

+Added more trace decorators for more components.
+This gives more components specific metadata in the trace spans.

 ## Miscellaneous

+The `camel-as2` has been made more robust and better support for using compression.

+Added `substring`, `replace` and `fromRouteId` functions to the simple language.

+When using custom beans in YAML and XML DSL then constructor parameters now support to lookup others beans.

+We have fixes older reported bugs, and at this time of writing there are 12 known in JIRA.

 Upgraded many third-party dependencies to the latest releases at the time of release.

+The `camel-spring-boot` is upgraded to latest Spring Boot 3.3.1 release.

 ## New Components